Awolters123/shared-task-IS/model_testing/README.md

 - `Shared_task_IS.ipynb` which contains the different baseline models that were tested to find the best starting point.

 ## 1.5.
 Main models
-The main models consist of DeBERTa-v3-base and HateBERT, which we finetuned and tested using the code found within this root folder.
+The main models consist of [`DeBERTa-v3-base`](https://huggingface.co/microsoft/deberta-v3-base) and [`HateBERT`](https://huggingface.co/GroNLP/hateBERT), which we finetuned and tested using the code found within this root folder.

 ### 1.5.1.
 Task A
 For Task A of EDOS, We tested three conditions for our tasks: